snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 Next, we’ll want to record the changes that we made to the repository with the git commit command.

 *The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.
-Additionally, commit messages provide a historical record of the changes for the project at large, helping future contributors along the way.*
+Additionally, commit messages to provide a historical record of the changes for the project at large, helping future contributors along the way.*

 If you have a very short message, you can record that with the -m flag and the message in quotes: